-During the year ended December 31, 2023, Southern Arc, a company with common directors and management, charged the Company \$10,843 in office expenses (December 31, 2022: \$25,156).
-As at December 31, 2023, \$Nil (December 31, 2022: \$6,469) of these fees were included in accounts payable and accrued liabilities.
+During the year ended December 31, 2024, Southern Arc Minerals Inc., a company with common directors and management, charged the Company \$Nil in office expenses (December 31, 2023: \$10,843).

 The above transactions occurred in the normal course of operations and are recorded at the consideration established and agreed to by the related parties.